 E-commerce analytics provide information about how you attract your customers, how they move through the sales funnel, and more.
 Here are just a few of the benefits of e-commerce analytics:

-- Help you understand where your customers are coming from: Analytics including traffic, traffic sources, and search keywords can help you understand what is driving customers to your site.
+- Understand where your customers are coming from: Analytics including traffic, traffic sources, and search keywords can help you understand what is driving customers to your site.

-- Help you understand when customers are converting: Analytics lets you see when customers are converting and when they’re bouncing from your site.
+- Understand when customers are converting: Analytics lets you see when customers are converting and when they’re bouncing from your site.
 This data can help you make informed decisions to help increase your conversion rate.

 - Store and organize data: Analytics lets you store and organize information about your customers, including sales, personal info, and more.
 This data can also be integrated with your e-commerce CRM.